h2oai/tutorials/DriverlessAI/mli-level-1-tutorial/mli-level-1-tutorial.md

 (1) K-LIME can create explanations for machine learning models of high complexity.
 (2) K-LIME accuracy can decrease when the Driverless AI model becomes too nonlinear.

 - Understanding and Trust
 (1) K-LIME increases transparency by revealing important input features and their linear trends.
 (2) K-LIME enhances accountability by creating explanations for each observation in a dataset.
-(3) K-LIME bolsters trust and fairness when the important features and their linear trends around specific records conform to human domain knowledge and reasonable expectations
+(3) K-LIME bolsters trust and fairness when the important features and their linear trends around specific records conform to human domain knowledge and reasonable expectations.

 - Application Domain.
-K-LIME is model agnostic
+K-LIME is model agnostic.

 ### K-LIME Plot

 The recent tasks have focused on the model’s global behavior for the entire dataset, but how does the model behave for a single person?
 A great but complex tool for this is K-Lime.

 1\.
-Under **Surrogate Models** select **K-LIME**
+Under **Surrogate Models**, select **K-LIME**.

 ![k-lime-plot](assets/k-lime-plot.jpg)